Concept of branch

 The main characteristics of a branch can be summarized as followed:

 - It is an establishment which lacks its own legal personality.
 The parent company keeps hold of the legal personality.

-- The liability of a branch is not independent from its parent Company.
+- The liability of a branch is not independent of its parent company.
 The latter can unrestrictedly be held liable for all contracted obligations of its branch.

 - A branch does not require a minimum share capital, unlike a subsidiary.

 - The legal representative or representatives appointed by a parent company act as agents and manage the branch.
 However, there are no formal administrative bodies, as in a subsidiary.

 - A branch must keep its own accounting for the activities it carries out.
 Additionally, the foreign parent company is obligated to record in the Spanish Commercial Register its annual accounts prepared according to the applicable foreign legislation.

 Steps for setting up a branch